 WONand releases the held funds back to the seller bank account.

 Lose.
-The bank has rejected the evidence as insufficient proof.
+The bank rejects the evidence as insufficient proof.
 Square updates the dispute state to

 LOSTand the funds remain refunded to the card holder.